 The Value of Corporate Political Donations: Evidence from the Capitol Riot

-Corporate political action committees donate about $300 million to federal political candidates each election cycle, but research offers mixed evidence on the value of these contributions.
-We estimate the value of a firm's campaign contributions by studying the decision of 159 S&P 500 companies to stop donations following a riot in the U.S. Capitol building.
-Average cumulative abnormal returns over the two days following firms' announcements to halt donations were −0.6 percent.
-There is no significant relationship between the magnitude of abnormal returns and (a) the amount of political contributions, (b) the intensity of regulation in a firm's industry, (c) the firm's lobbying expenditures, or (d) the firm's score on governance and political accountability indexes.
-Analysis of campaign donations following the riot shows that firms mostly honored their pledge to stop donations, at least for the first quarter of 2021.
-Together, the results suggest campaign donations by corporate political action committees have small effects on firm value.
+Corporate political action committees donate $300 million to federal political candidates each election cycle, but research offers mixed evidence regarding the value of these contributions.
+We estimate the value of firms’ campaign contributions by studying the decision of 161 S&P 500 companies to stop donations following a riot in the U.S. Capitol.
+Average cumulative abnormal returns over the two days following firms’ decisions were −0.6 percent.
+There is no significant relationship between abnormal returns and (a) the amount of political contributions, (b) the intensity of regulation in a firm’s industry, (c) firms’ lobbying expenditures, or (d) measures of ESG performance and political accountability.
+Firms reduced their donations as promised, but many resumed giving within the year; and firms with greater pre-riot donations resumed giving faster.

 Keywords: political action committee, donations, nonmarket strategy, campaign finance